 - Those who toss and turn: The Parachute Down topper does not have straps or a skirt, so it may shift easily on the surface of your bed.

 How We Picked

-Now that you’ve taken a close look at my favorite plush mattress toppers, let’s discuss the methodology behind my decisions.
+Now that you’ve taken a close look at our favorite plush mattress toppers, let’s discuss the methodology behind our decisions.
 While topper shopping has a lot to do with personal preference, there are several factors to keep in mind when choosing the perfect one.

 The first thing to focus on is what, exactly, the mattress topper is made of.
 You’re going to want to pick the materials that provide the best pressure relief, and complement the firmness of your existing mattress.
 Remember — a mattress topper is not the same as a mattress pad, and its materials and construction can dramatically affect the way your mattress feels.